konflux-ci/quality-dashboard/backend/README.md

 * Structured logging with zap.
 * Use go-cache to save quality repositories in cache.
 * Use swaggo to create a specific swagger for all server served endpoints
-* Stores data in a PostreSQL database
+* Stores data in a PostgreSQL database
 * Uses entgo to model and query the database

 # Build